zivzulander/zivzulander.github.io/content/projects/seafile.md

 ### Start and enable Seafile {#start-and-enable-seafile}

-have to run seahub first
+_have to run seahub first?_

 ```bash
 sudo systemctl enable --now seafile seahub
 ```

 You should now be able to access Seafile from the https domain.
 Login with the username and password you provided to the `./setup-seafile-mysql.sh` script.

 ## Extra Stuff {#extra-stuff}